Biblical Latin Angel Names

 Latin has a strong sacred-language aura in Western Christianity.

-KTA should avoid turning Latin into a guarantee of authority.
+This guide avoids turning Latin into a guarantee of authority.
 A Latin spelling does not automatically make a name biblical, safe, official, or ancient.

-The source layer still matters.
+The source context still matters.

 Use Latin forms for study, context, and tradition.
 Do not use them to make unsupported spiritual promises.